matthew-y-dong/e-waste-site/src/pages/policy/index.md

 ## Background

 There is no U.S. federal law that requires the recycling of electronic waste so states are left to come up with their own initiatives and programs.
-Only 26 states have passed electronic recycling legislation but they vary in the type of approach (producer or consumer responsibility) and level of enforcement, and thus state e-waste programs vary in their level of effectiveness (measured in collection volume).
+26 states have passed electronic recycling legislation but they vary in the type of approach (producer or consumer responsibility) and level of enforcement, and thus state e-waste programs vary in their level of effectiveness (measured in collection volume).

 ## Potential interventions